civl-verifier/civl-verifier.github.io/index.md

   across multiple layers of refinement, where each refinement step corresponds to a small simplifying program transformation.
-Proof construction becomes more productive by decomposing the problem into small, manageable, and automatable pieces, and the resulting proofs become simpler and easier to reuse.
+Proof construction becomes more productive by decomposing the problem into small, manageable, and automatable pieces.
+The resulting proofs become simpler and easier to reuse.

 * **Structured Programs** (instead of transition systems): Each layer of abstraction (from low-level implementations to high-level specifications) is